netceteragroup/valdr-bean-validation/README.md

 valdr Bean Validation parses Java model classes for Bean Validation constraints (aka JSR 303 annotations) and extracts their information into a [JSON document to be used by valdr](https://github.com/netceteragroup/valdr#constraints-json).
-This allows to apply the exact same validation rules on server and on the AngularJS client.
+This allows to apply the exact same validation rules on the server and on the AngularJS client.

 ## Features